 You may need special tools or ingredients for a few of the recipes.
-Many can be purchased online through sites like Amazon, or at shops mentioned in my post Finding Czech and Slovak Groceries in the US and UK.
-If you do wish to order Czech-Slovak products online, do so quickly.
-Some online stores sell out quickly before the holidays, or get overwhelmed with orders.
+Many can be purchased online through website stores like Amazon, or at shops mentioned in my post Finding Czech and Slovak Groceries in the US and UK.
+If you do wish to order Czech-Slovak products online, do so a while before the holidays (I suggest no later than the end of November).
+Some stores sell out quickly before the holidays, or get overwhelmed with orders.
 Plus, nowadays shipping delays are common.

 Išlské dortíčky (Ischl Torte Cookies)